sphan35/predictive_crash_final/README.md

 - Which highway had the highest crash rates?

-## Technologies used for project
+## Technologies

-## Week 1

-### Data Cleaning and Analysis

-- For the data cleaning and analysis we will be using Pandas, NumPy, and Python.
+- Data Cleaning and Analysis: For the data cleaning and analysis we will be using Python (Pandas, NumPy, Sklearn).

-### Database Storage

-- The database will be hosted on Postgres, and we will integrate Tableau to visualize our data.
+- Database Storage: The database will be hosted on Postgres, and we will integrate Tableau to visualize our data.

-### Machine Learning

-- We will utilize the Python machine learning library SciKitLearn to create a model.
-We will accomplish this by training our model with three subsets: 70% training set, 15% validation set, and 15% test set.
+- Machine Learning: We will utilize the Python machine learning library Sklearn to create a model.
+We will accomplish this by training our model with three subsets: training set, validation set, and test set.
 We will use classification model.

-### Dashboard

-- We will host our dashboard using Tableau Public.
+- Dashboard: We will host our dashboard using Tableau Public.

-# predictive_crash_final: Jason Ramirez role as Triangle

-## Caveat
+# Database Storage

+- For the database we will be using Postgres, SQL, and SQLAlchemy to connect the database for storing the crash and roadway data.

-**Project data collection and clean up has been completed.
+- Caveat: Project data collection and clean up has been completed.
 Final data are in .csv format.
 The team ran into complications importing the data into a PostGres SQL database.
 We are still receiving errors in uploads.
 As a result, reading in data from the provisional database has been delayed.
-Initial development of the following simple model, soon to be enhanced, was based on .csv files and will soon be transferred to the source database.**
+Initial development of the following simple model, soon to be enhanced, was based on .csv files and will soon be transferred to the source database.

+# Machine Learning

 ## Model Choice

 The initial approach for predicting the severity of crashes in Fort Bend County, Texas will be a logistic regression model.
 Specifically, the logistic regression model will be used to produce the probability of crashed resulting in an incapacitating injury, including death.